 How can I be positive that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in identifying a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in identifying a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly running furnace should not generate significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and provide professional advice regarding next steps.

 What happens after an HVAC technician diagnoses a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your initialquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association recommends that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.